CarInsurance.com Insights

 Note: USAA is only available to military community members and their families.

-Cheap car insurance rates after an at-fault accident in Arizona
+Cheap car insurance companies in Arizona after an at-fault accident

-Auto-Owners is the cheapest car insurance company for drivers with a history of at-fault accidents with an annual premium of $1,698.
+On the other hand, Nationwide offers the second-cheapest full-coverage car insurance rates for drivers with a history of at-fault accidents at an average annual premium of $1,716.

 CompanyRates before accidentRates after accident% difference$ difference